WeAreAmaze/amc/docs/installation/source.md

 ## Dependencies

 First, Instructions for installing Go are available at the [Go installation page](https://golang.org/doc/install) and necessary bundles can be downloaded from the [Go download page](https://golang.org/dl/).
+Note: Please download version 1.2, as some libraries do not yet support higher versions.
 ## Build amc

 With go and the dependencies installed, you're ready to build amc.
 First, clone the repository: